 The utilities, pursuant to plans developed by the IPA, have historically used fixed-price, fixed-quantity forward energy contracts and financial hedges (such as the LTPPAs), along with RTO load balancing services to serve load.
 In other words, energy delivery has been coordinated by the RTOs and the Agency has arranged a portfolio of long-term contracts and standard forward hedges, in multiples of 50 MW (and in 2014, 25 MW), for each utility.
 Ancillary services have been purchased from the RTO spot markets.
-The utilities have used Financial Transmission Rights and Auction Revenue Rights to mitigate transmission congestion risk.
+The utilities have used Auction Revenue Rights to mitigate transmission congestion cost.